 Becoming an economist by accident

 Kydland fell into his academic career by accident.
 His choices are atypical, if not somewhat rebellious considering his background.
-Coming from a longstanding farming family, Kydland’s father had been the first to break the mold and start a trucking business.
+Coming from a traditional farming family, Kydland’s father had been the first to break the mold and start a trucking business.
 Because he’d been excellent at math in school, Kydland later went on to attend the Norwegian School of Economics and Business Administration.
-He believed he had a career in business management ahead of him.
-That was up until his inspiring senior year seminar with Sten Thore.
-"If I hadn’t taken that seminar from him, I would have ended up with a very boring life.
-I didn’t know it at the time that it would be boring compared to what I ended up doing, but I was very grateful."
+He believed he had a career in business management ahead of him, until he attended an inspiring seminar with Sten Thore.
+"If I hadn’t taken that seminar from him, I would have ended up with a very boring life,” he says.
 One can’t help but wonder if an innovative, entrepreneurial spirit like Kydland’s is even capable of choosing a boring path.

 Can economists contribute to treating Alzheimer’s disease?